kosik86/async-dojo/README.md

 # AsyncDojo

 The purpose of this dojo is to practice writing asynchronous loops using promises.
-Also we will practice wrapping 3rd party module (a.k.a blackbox).

 ## How this program should work ##